xrdocs/8000/_blogs/cisco-8608-architecture.md

 {: .text-center}

 ### Switch Card (SC) Details
-Switch Card has a 12.8 Tbps bandwidth using the Cisco Silicon One Q200 NPU at an operating data rate of 56 Gbps per lane.
+Switch Card has 12.8T bandwidth using the Cisco Silicon One Q200  at an operating data rate of 50 Gbps SerDes.
 It supports 8 pluggable modular port adapter (MPA) cards each supporting up to 1.6 Tbps.
-There can be two SCs in a system that provides full data plane redundancy in an active-standby mode.
+There can be two SCs in a system that provide full data plane redundancy in an active-standby mode.

-Cisco Silicon One Q200’s brief features are following:
+Cisco Silicon One Q200 features:
 - 12.8 Tbps full-duplex and 8.1 Bpps Forwarding Capacity NPU
-- 256 56G SerDes with each capable of operating at 10G/25G/50G using NRZ or PAM4 modulation
+  - 256x 50G SerDes with each capable of operating at 10G/25G/50G using NRZ or PAM4 modulation
   - Flexible port configuration supporting 10/25/40/50/100/400 Gbps
   - 108 MB fully shared on-die packet buffer
 - Expandable in-package packet buffer using 8 GB HBM
 - On-chip, high-performance, P4-programmable host NPU for high-bandwidth offline packet processing
 - Multiple embedded processors for CPU offloading